myllynen/rhel-ansible-roles/README.md

 approach might be appropriate for providing configuration variables for the roles.

-See the example playbook [configure_rhel.yml](configure_rhel.yml) for all the configuration variables these roles support and how they could be used together.
-For additional roles to configure RHEL (such as network and storage), see
+See the READMEs of [each role](roles) for descriptions of the parameters they support.

-[Red Hat provided RHEL system roles](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/rhel_system_roles)
+See the example playbook [configure_rhel.yml](configure_rhel.yml) how these roles could be used together.
+For additional roles to configure RHEL functionality (such as network and storage), see [Red Hat provided RHEL system roles](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/rhel_system_roles)
 (available also as _rhel-system-roles_ RPM on RHEL).